achaiah/simple-pass-mngr-docker/README.md

 # simple-pass-mngr-docker
 Dockerized version of the awesome [simple password manager](https://github.com/rnentjes/simple-password-manager)!

 This is based off a slim version of JRE11 on alpine linux.
-Prebuild container can be found on [dockerhub](https://hub.docker.com/r/achaiah/simple-password-manager) or you can build it yourself using the Dockerfile.
+Prebuilt container can be found on [dockerhub](https://hub.docker.com/r/achaiah/simple-password-manager) or you can build it yourself using the Dockerfile.

 Current docker container will download and run v1.7.6 of SPM but you can change that by adjusting the variable `SPM_VER` inside the Dockerfile.